 Even if the retreat is a get-away to celebrate people and give them an opportunity to relax with each other, it should be tied to something larger like reinforcing the culture of the company.
 The best retreats are not one-offs; they are integrated.
-That is, they are tied to the work of the company or how they work gets done.
+That is, they are tied to the work of the company or how the work gets done.
 They build on conversations about critical issues that are already taking place in the company.
-There is a synergy between what goes on in the retreat and where the company is going.
+There is a synergy between what goes on in the retreat, the company's values and where the company is going.